Jakey-Jakey/BeatMarker/guide/guide.md

 ## Step 3: Apply Positive Offset & Export Modified Audio (Audacity)

 Now, use the offset value from Arrow Vortex to add silence to the beginning of your *original* audio file in Audacity.
-(You can skip this step if you wish to attempt to figure out the offset yourself in your NLE)
+(You can skip this step if you wish to attempt to figure out the offset yourself in your NLE, it's not super hard)

 1.  **Go Back to Audacity:** Ensure your *original* audio file is loaded (not the OGG).
 2.  **Select Start:** Use the Selection Tool.
 Place the cursor at the very beginning of the track (Press `Home` key).